Gaurav-Verma07/school-erp-system/README.md

 3. Run the program locally using `npm run dev`.
 4. Open `localhost:3000` in your browser.

+## Find a bug?🕸

+If you find an issue or would like to submit an improvement to this project, please submit an issue using the **issues tab** above.
+If you would like to submit a PR witha fix, reference the issue you created!

 ## More Details📑

 The project already has a dedicated frontend.
 However, the backend is expected to start from scratch💪.
+Code quality is must in this project for smooth development and shall not be compromised.